A Survey on Scalable LoRaWAN for Massive IoT: Recent Advances, Potentials, and Challenges: Interference Management Schemes

-Authors in \cite{Bapathu2021} answer the question of if a high SF is needed for robust LoRa communication over a rapid time-varying channel.
+The authors of \cite{Bapathu2021} answered the question of whether a high SF is needed for robust LoRa communication over a rapid time-varying channel.
 They benefit from the exponential correlation of Rayleigh fading on the frame error rate of a LoRa receiver employing the CSS modulation to transmit its frame.
 They observed that the robustness of LoRa ED deploying high SF and transmitting over rapidly-varying channels decreases when the payload size increases.
-Measurement performed in \cite{Coutaud2021} over a public LoRaWAN network deploying multiple GWs to receive data from different LoRa ED deployed in a medium-sized city.
-The aim was to characterize the communication channel by identifying the multipath fading, loss burstiness, frame length, and the FEC required for robust LoRa communication.
-This was employed to optimize the performance of the target LoRaWAN network in terms of reliability and Time-On-Air by adjusting the SF and the number of frame repetitions.
-Three different sensitivity regions have been designed in \cite{Staniec2018} to characterize the immunity of the LoRa communication system against interference and the multipath fading issues.
-This categorization was performed based on the major LoRa features: SF, BW, and CR.
-The white region depicts the immunity against both interference and the multipath fading; the light-grey region means that the system is immune to the multipath issues but vulnerable to the interference.
-The LoRa communication system is susceptible to both phenomena in the dark grey region.
+The measurement in \cite{Coutaud2021} was performed over a public LoRaWAN network deploying multiple GWs to receive data from different LoRa ED deployed in a medium-sized city.
+The aim was to characterize the communication channel by identifying multipath fading, loss burstiness, frame length, and the FEC required for robust LoRa communication.
+This method was employed to optimize the performance of the target LoRaWAN network in terms of reliability and time-on-air by adjusting the SF and the number of frame repetitions.
+Three different sensitivity regions were designed in \cite{Staniec2018} to characterize the immunity of the LoRa communication system against interference and multipath fading issues.
+This categorization was based on the major LoRa features: SF, BW, and CR.
+The white region depicts the immunity against both interference and multipath fading; the light-gray region means that the system is immune to multipath issues but vulnerable to interference.
+The LoRa communication system is susceptible to both phenomena in the dark-gray region.
+For a summary of all discussed solutions in this section please refer to Table \ref{tab:sf_assignement}.

+Legacy schemes assign the SF according to the distance of the ED from the GW for dense LoRa-based IoT network deployments (as depicted in Fig.~\ref{fig:SFassignement}), such as the equal-interval-based method \cite{7803607}, equal-area-based scheme \cite{Lim2018} and the Random scheme where the SFs are assigned randomly without considering the LoRa ED location.
+When using the equal-interval-based scheme, the interval $[d_s, d_{s+1}]$.
+The following formula can determine the interval using the equal-area-based scheme $(d_{s+1} * d_s) = R_c/S$, $d_s = R_c (s -1)/S$, where $R_c$ is the region index coverage radius for a single GW and S. Numerous studies have focused on analyzing LoRa performance under different scenarios including massive IoT connectivity, harsh communication environments, multiple and single GWs deployments \cite{Hoeller2020, 8319183, Guo2021}.
+Contrary to the distance-based SF assignment, the authors of \cite{Hoeller2020} analyzed the performance of ADR, which allocates the TP and SF based on the channel state.
+Working on single-cell LoRaWAN systems restricts this study to LoRaWAN deployment scenarios in small towns or villages \cite{10.1145/3416010.3423228}.